Hexuan085/UC_VGS/README.md

-# Vertex-Guided Redundant Constraints Identification for Unit Commitment (UC_VGS)
+# Vertex-Guided Redundant Constraints Identification for Unit Commitment

 This repository contains the code and resources related to the research paper "Vertex-Guided Redundant Constraints Identification for Unit Commitment".
 This work proposes a novel approach to accelerate the Unit Commitment (UC) problem by efficiently identifying and eliminating redundant constraints in power system models.